ttulttul/was-node-suite-comfyui/README.md

  - Image fDOF Filter: Apply a fake depth of field effect to an image
  - Image to Latent Mask: Convert a image into a latent mask
  - Image to Noise: Convert a image into noise, useful for init blending or init input to theme a diffusion.
+ - Image to Noise Advanced: Like `Image to Noise`, only faster (uses GPU) and with attention masking!
  - Images to RGB: Convert a tensor image batch to RGB if they are RGBA or some other mode.
  - Image to Seed: Convert a image to a reproducible seed
  - Image Voronoi Noise Filter